 Dual action preservative inoculant combinations can be particularly effective where there is a high level of mould and yeast contamination on the crop in the field.

-Whilst there are rather fewer strains of bacteria available for silage additive manufacturer's to use than was the case a few years ago, largely as a result of the extremely high cost involved with EU registration, there are still wide variations in the specifications of silage additives available in the UK and also in the results that they produce.
+There are wide variations in the specifications of silage additives available in the UK and also in the results that they produce.

-If you are making perfect silage right to the sheet, with no waste and no feeding issues, stick with what you are doing.
+If you are making perfect silage right to the sheet, with no waste and no feeding issues, stick with the additive that you are using.
 If not find a silage specialist who can give really good advice, and remember, silage additives are no replacement for good management practices.
 It may not be the silage additive that is the problem.

 There have been a number of reduced rate silage additives available over the years which have been supplied at a small discount over full strength products and designed to be grown on farm.

-Brew your own silage additives, are rapidly falling from favour for a number of reasons.
+Brew your own silage additives have largely fallen from favour for a number of reasons.
 One problem is that very acid tolerant strains of bacteria are needed which can tolerate very low pH and high acidity levels in the fermentation drum should silaging be delayed for a day or two.

 As with a silage fermentation they will continue to ferment in the drum until they are killed by the acidity and low pH.
 These products are usually fast fermenting homo-lactic strains which are easy growers and have a shorter brewing time than hetero-fermenters.